 One of the biggest mistakes people make when approaching healthy eating is that they think they have to cut out absolutely everything that’s superfluous.
 However, as subject as we are to human nature, we’re going to crave a treat now and then.

-If you want a dessert after dinner or something sweet to eat on a special occasion, it’s easier than ever to do it with recipes for healthy alternatives like gluten-free, sugar-free banana bread widely available on the internet.
+Suppose you want a dessert after dinner or something sweet to eat on a special occasion.
+In that case, it’s easier to do it with recipes for healthy alternatives like gluten-free, sugar-free banana bread widely available on the internet.
 Avoid rewarding yourself with unhealthy foods, but instead find those few tasty, healthy treats you can gladly keep coming back to.
 Your cravings for those other treats are soon going to fade and you’re going to look forward to your new replacement treats, instead.

 Keep snacks handy and healthy

 Snacking is a problem.
-If you’re able to cut it out of your life, then you should do so.
-However, if you’re rushed or have a busy day, you might not have time to sit down to a real meal and snacks can stop you from feeling starved by the time that dinner comes around.
+If you can cut it out of your life, you should do so.
+However, if you’re rushed or have a busy day, you might not have time to sit down to an authentic meal, and snacks can stop you from feeling starved by the time dinner comes around.

 Instead of bread or chocolate or other super unhealthy snacks, you should instead look at low mass, high volume foods like popcorn.
 These foods are safe enough to eat in larger quantities, helping you maintain your appetite, but don’t come with as many calories as you might suspect, so they won’t throw off your daily nutrition goals quite so hard.